 Revisit the Classics by Playing Remastered Games

-These PS1 games will keep you busy for a long time, but there’s more out there.
+These PS1 games will keep you busy for a long time, and you can even play PS1 games on your PC, but there’s more out there.
 Gems like Crash Bandicoot and Spyro the Dragon haven’t been listed, but only because they recently got remastered for modern platforms.